Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 .
 It was 406 pages long, and the retail price was $24.00.

-The first edition points are as follows: FIRST EDITION is stated the copyright page with full number line "10 9 8 7 6 5 4 3 2 1" on the bottom.
+The first edition criteria are as follows: FIRST EDITION is stated the copyright page with full number line "10 9 8 7 6 5 4 3 2 1" on the bottom.
 Boards are illustrated, and can be partially seen throught a die-cut hole on the front of the dust jacket.
 Front of the dust jacket has no reviews.
 The back of the dust jacket has four reviews - by Wally Lamb, Jane Langton, Lloyd Alexander, and Kirkus Reviews.
 Click here for more photos...

 Disclaimer